chrislonge/Notes-App/README.md

 # Notes-App

-Since you will be learning a pletheora of information during Capital One's software engineering summit, let's build an app for taking notes.
-While building this app we'll cover the basics of iOS.
+Since you will be learning a pletheora of information during Capital One's software engineering summit, let's build an iOS app for taking notes.
+While building this app we'll cover the basics of iOS and Xcode.

 ## Content

 In this repo, you'll find the end result of the Notes App.

 Please see [StepByStepInstructions.md](StepByStepInstructions.md) for detailed instructions on building this app.
-During the presentation you can use the instructions to follow along.
+During the workshop you can use the instructions to follow along.

 ## Bonus Functionality